TomaszWoloszyn983/shopping-list-application/README.md

 - How to create a nice login form using Materialize YouTube tutorial - https://www.youtube.com/watch?v=2lbiRNNnAx8&t=1s

-- Solution how to fix not displaying checkboxes i materialize - https://stackoverflow.com/questions/54500348/django-checkbox-not-showing-up-in-html
+- Solution how to fix not displaying checkboxes in materialize - https://stackoverflow.com/questions/54500348/django-checkbox-not-showing-up-in-html

 ## Credits: